Lyricist

-A lyricist is a person who writes lyrics (the spoken words), as opposed to a composer, who writes the song's music which may include but not limited to the melody, harmony, arrangement and accompaniment.
+A lyricist is a writer who writes lyrics (the spoken words), as opposed to a composer, who writes the song's music which may include but not limited to the melody, harmony, arrangement and accompaniment.

 Royalties

 A lyricist's income derives from royalties received from original songs.
-Royalties may range from 50 per cent of the song if it was written primarily with the composer, or less if they wrote the song in collaboration.
+Royalties may range from 50 percent of the song, if it was written primarily with the composer, or less if they wrote the song in collaboration.
 Songs are automatically copyrighted as soon as they are in tangible forms, such as a recording or sheet music.
-However, before a song is published or made public, its author or publisher should register it with the Copyright Office at the US Library of Congress to better protect against copyright infringement.
+However, before a song is published or made public, its author or publisher should register it with the Copyright Office at the United States Library of Congress to better protect against copyright infringement.

 Collaborations

-Collaboration takes different forms.
+Songwriting collaborations can take different forms.
 Some composers and lyricists work closely together on a song, with each having an input into both words and tune.
 Usually a lyricist fills in the words to a tune already fully written out.
 Dorothy Fields worked in this way.
 Lyricists have often added words to an established tune, as Johnny Burke did with the Erroll Garner jazz standard "Misty".
-Some partnerships work almost totally independently, for example, Bernie Taupin writes lyrics and hands them over to Elton John, who writes music, with minimum interaction between the two men.
+Some partnerships work almost totally independently, for example, Bernie Taupin would write lyrics and hand them over to Elton John, who composed the music to go with it, with minimum interaction between the two writers.